How to Put Out Lithium Battery Fire

 How to Prevent Lithium Battery Fires

 The FDNY recommends following the manufacturer’s instructions for charging and storage when using a lithium battery.
 “Always use the manufacturer’s cord and power adapter made specifically for the device.”
 If a battery overheats, discontinue using the battery immediately.
-Other measures to prevent Lithium-ion fires include:
+Failure to use the charger and adapter made for the electric vehicle or other device can lead to a lithium ion battery fire or explosion that puts lives at risk.

 • Store Lithium-ion batteries at temperatures ranging from 40 to 80°F for extended periods.